mongodb/docs-realm/source/includes/api-details/swift/quick-start/quick-start-define-your-object-model-description.rst

+This quick start includes ``ownerId``, which is used when we add Device Sync in a later step.
-In this quick start, you can remove ``ownerId`` unless you want to add the optional Device Sync.
+You can remove this property if you are not using Device Sync.